New HMRC penalty rules 2025: How to avoid fines for late tax returns

 • An initial £100 fine is imposed if a tax return is late, even if no tax is due.

-• At six months, an additional penalty of £300 or 5% of the tax owed (whichever is higher) is charged.
+• At six months, an additional penalty of 6% of the outstanding tax or £400 (whichever is greater) is charged.

 • After 12 months, further penalties apply, especially for deliberate delays.
 (Check: Late Tax Return Help for Individuals)